 Thinking about booking a cruise?
 Excited?
 Apprehensive?
 Both, maybe?
 Is motion sickness preventing you from cruising?
 Do you know that cabin location is a big factor if you have motion sickness?

 What is the best deck on a cruise ship for someone prone to motion sickness?
 The best deck on a cruise ship for avoiding motion sickness is lowdown and midship – lower deck and closer to the center.
 The lower and more towards the center you are, the less movement you will feel on a ship.
 The ends of a cruise ship – the back and front – as well as the higher decks, sway the most.

 Deck choice plays a vital role in preventing motion sickness.
 If you know you are prone to motion sickness, pick a cabin in one of the lower decks towards the center of the ship.
 You will not want a cabin at either end of the ship as these cabins sway the most.

-Read on to learn more about the best deck choice on a cruise ship for motion sickness, and what to do if you do get motion sickness on a cruise.
+Read on to learn more about the best deck choice on a cruise ship for motion sickness and what to do if you get motion sickness on a cruise.

 What Is the Best Deck on a Cruise Ship for Motion Sickness?

 A cruise vacation is always an unforgettable experience.
 Being on the ship itself is a thrilling get-away.
 Enjoying all its luxurious amenities is already an adventure in itself.
 Throw in exotic destinations and waking up in a different city every morning – it’s definitely a recipe for adventure!

 So, you’ve made your choice on your cruise ship.
 Now comes the dilemma of choosing a stateroom.
 Cabin choice plays a big role in lessening the chances of motion sickness.

 Basically, cruise ships have two major decks – the upper decks and the lower decks.